M.DIV. (MASTER OF DIVINITY)

 IN BUDDHIST MINISTRY

-The M.Div. in Buddhist Ministry is a professional degree open to anyone, usually with a wish to become a Five Mountain Zen Order Priest (Note: Monks are only accepted on a case by case basis).
-Students who are interested in sanction and ordination from Five Mountain Zen Order must also be accepted into Five Mountain Zen Order Ordination Path (see the section on Admissions for further information).
-Buddha Dharma University focuses on continually forging opportunities to experience a contemporary, in-depth and non-sectarian study of Buddhism, whilst also promoting the knowledge and understanding of the various word traditions, schools and cultures of Buddhism.
+Buddha Dharma University focuses on continually forging opportunities to experience a contemporary, in-depth and non-sectarian study of Buddhism, while also promoting the knowledge and understanding of the various traditions, schools and cultures of Buddhism.
 Programs are therefore taught and mentored by scholars and masters from a variety of traditions, thus taking advantage of America’s unique diversity of Buddhist practice and presentation.
 Buddha Dharma University provides the opportunity to experience a profound, meaningful and rewarding path to Buddhist scholarship and awakening to your original nature.

-Buddha Dharma University exists primarily to train priests and monks in fundamental Buddhist doctrine, traditional Zen liturgical practice and function, as well as educating priests in a broad spectrum of the essentials of pastoral care from both a priestly and administrative standpoint.
+One of Buddha Dharma University’s primary functions is to train priests and monks in fundamental Buddhist doctrine, traditional Zen liturgical practice and function, as well as educating priests in a broad spectrum of the essentials of pastoral care from both a priestly and administrative standpoint.
 As such, we are a Buddhist seminary with special emphasis on Zen training.
-This course of study aims to help Buddhist Ministers establish a clear direction for their ordained practice and outreach, whilst developing the knowledge and skill set to be successful in pursuing it.
-Successful completion of this course of study will prepare a Buddhist Minister for service in running his/her own local Buddhist center and/or outreach program.
+This course of study aims to help Buddhist Ministers establish a clear direction for their ordained practice and outreach, while developing the knowledge and skill set to be successful in pursuing it.
+Successful completion of this degree will prepare a Buddhist Minister for service in running his/her own local Buddhist center and/or outreach program.